ilci66/memory-game/README.md

 *   CSS

 ### Improvements and Challanges
-*   I need to find a better way to place the images instead of the one I'm using
 *   Maybe keep the score between games
 *   Implement a point system where the wrong clicks are punished and matches are awarded

 ## How to Install and Use
-*   Clone the repository and have fun
+Clone the repository and have fun.
+More pics can be added by just making additions to the objects array.
+Duplication, randomization and rendering is handled in "doubleAndRender" and "shuffle" methods.
+Changing the grid to suit your needs will be also necessary.